 Mildred Creak Unit (MCU)

-The Mildred Creak Unit (MCU) is for children with mental health problems.
+The Mildred Creak Unit (MCU) is for children and young people with mental health problems.

 Patients on the Mildred Creak Unit range from seven to 14 years old.

 Staff on the ward

 Staff who work on the ward include child and adolescent psychiatrists, nurses, therapeutic care workers, teachers, family therapists, social workers, psychologists and child and adolescent psychotherapists

 The following members of staff will be available to help you during your stay on the Mildred Creak Unit:

 - Dr Jon Goldin, Consultant Child and Adolescent Psychiatrist